surabhisnath/Graph-similarity-and-matching/README.md

 Since the algorithmic complexity for beta signature is O(beta*n*n) due to matrix-vector multiplication, a large biological graph containing above 10000 nodes will take a long time to be processed and evaluated.
 Therefore biological graphs within this size limit were used.
 Graphs for gene expression and protein-protein interaction in the form of egde list were obtained for worm (C.elegans), fly (D.melanogaster) and humans (H.sapiens) from WormNet (https://www.inetbio.org/wormnet/downloadnetwork.php)

 ![Data Source](/datasrc.png)

+## Algorithm Design

+## Findings

+## Conclusions
+These experiments indicate that the similarity score clearly explain the similarity in the species.

+## Code running instructions